-Apart from these default platforms, it is possible to give as argument to -machdep option the path of a YAML file containing the information needed by Frama-C. The Plug-in Development Guide [15] describes this format in more detail, as well as the use of the make_machdep.py script to automatically generate it.
+Apart from these default platforms, it is possible to give as argument to -machdep option the path of a YAML file containing the information needed by Frama-C. The Plug-in Development Guide [15] describes this format in more detail, as well as the use of frama-c-script make-machdep to automatically generate it.
 The YAML schema contains a list of builtin macros with their values.
 However, any such MACRO can be undefined by passing -UMACRO in the preprocessor arguments (using -cpp-extra-args or its per-file counterpart as in Sect.
 5.2, or a compilation database as in Sect.
 13.2.4).
-In addition, since compilers tend to define builtin macros with a varying number of underscores as prefix and suffix, -UMACRO will also undefine MACRO, MACRO, MACRO, etc.
+In addition, since compilers tend to define builtin macros with a varying number of underscores as prefix and suffix, -UMACRO will also undefine \MACRO, \\MACRO, \\MACRO\\, etc.

 - -simplify-cfg allows Frama-C to remove break, continue and switch statements.
 This option is automatically set by some plug-ins that cannot handle these kinds of statements.
 This option is off by default. - -simplify-trivial-loops simplifies trivial loops such as do ... while (0).
 This option is set by default. - -ulevel <n> unrolls all loops n times.
 This is a purely syntactic operation.
-Loops can be unrolled individually, by inserting the UNROLL pragma just before the loop statement.
+Loops can be unfolded individually, by inserting a loop unfold annotation just before the loop statement.
 Do not confuse this option with plug-in-specific options that may also be called "unrolling" [10].
-Below is a typical example of use.
+Below is a typical example of use:

 '''

-/@ loop pragma UNROLL 10; /
+/@ loop unfold 10; /

 for(i = 0; i < 9; i++) ...

 '''

-The transformation introduces an UNROLL pragma indicating that the unrolling process has been done:
+The transformation introduces an additional loop unfold annotation indicating that the unrolling process has been done: